 You can find newly built single-family rental homes or keep your costs down with affordable apartments.
 The area features single-living apartment options that come with extras like walk-up attic space and patio yards.
 Other options include townhomes and garden homes.

 The natural beauty of South Knoxville far outweighs the character of the area's homes.
 The ticky-tacky houses are mostly single-story ranches and cottages, while apartment complexes tend to favor brick construction and neutral colors.
 Still, you'll get wooded areas and residential neighborhoods at affordable prices.

 The location will put you near Lakeside Park and other outdoor recreational areas, where you can fish and walk.
 That's provided the weather and the air quality cooperate.
 Night owls will love the area too, with its close proximity to a 160-acre wildlife sanctuary.
 That’s right, literal owls will love it around here.

-Summer is a great time to look for a rental in Knoxville if you aren't trying to get into the University area.
-Most leases will be 12 months long, so students should plan to stay through the summer.
-Avoid trying to find a place around August and September, when the influx of students increases competition and wait times.
+Summer is a great time to look for a rental in Knoxville.
+Most leases will be 12 months long.
+Avoid trying to find a place around August and September, when there's an increase of competition and wait times.